maddie480/EverestUpdateCheckerServer/README.md

   URL: https://gamebanana.com/mmdl/413533
 ```

-_(Please note DJ Map Helper no longer has two separate downloads, this is just an example if this happens again.)_
+_(Please note DJ Map Helper no longer has two separate downloads, and no mod currently needs this anymore, this is just an example if this happens again.)_

 ### List of mods to handle manually